cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 A discriminant of `0` indicates that the field is not set.

-#### Relative Pointer Types: Bytes and Strings and Repeated fields
+#### Pointer Types: Bytes and Strings and Repeated fields

-A relative pointer is an integer offset from the start of the current memory location to another memory location.
+A pointer is an 16-bit unsigned integer that points to an offset in the current memory buffer or to another memory buffer.
+If the highest bit in the pointer is unset, then the pointer points to an offset in the current memory buffer.
+If the highest bit in the pointer is set, then the pointer points a different memory buffer.

 Almost all messages should be smaller than 64kb so a 16-bit relative pointer should be sufficient.
 An amendment to this specification may choose to describe how to deal with larger messages.
 For now, protocols that need to use a larger amount of language should be implemented as native Cosmos SDK go modules.
 The only known use case for messages larger